 Join in

-- Subscribe to Gazzetta Field Notes for twice‑monthly on updates on our research and fieldwork.
+- Subscribe to Field Notes for twice‑monthly updates from Patrick and Madison on service design, research and fieldwork.

 - Subscribe to re:filtered, Patrick’s newsletter on where civic media is headed.